volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 While in our case this is not a big deal, in case of having more complex `getDayTemparatureRange` function, it could be.

-We can extract that logic to a separate matcher, named `toEqualTemperatureRange` that would be responsible for checking if the returned result is correct or not.
+We can extract this logic into a separate matcher, called `toEqualTemperatureRange` which is responsible for checking the correctness of the returned result.

 To do that, create `jest.config.js` with the following content: